MartinTichovsky/jest-collector/README.md

   // there is one useState, so it should exist expect(firstUseState).not.toBeUndefined();

-  // the first result of the useState will be initial value expect(firstUseState?.getState(1)).toEqual(10);
+  // the first result of useState will be the initial value expect(firstUseState?.getState(1)).toEqual(10);

   // increase the state
   fireEvent.click(screen.getByRole("button"));

-  // the action of the useEffect will be still called once
+  // the action of useEffect will be still called once
-  // because the useEffect did not change by the deps expect(useEffectHooks?.get(1)?.action).toBeCalledTimes(1);
+  // because useEffect did not change by the deps expect(useEffectHooks?.get(1)?.action).toBeCalledTimes(1);

   // the unmount action will not be called